csrahulram/contacts/README.md

 $ npm run $         //To run application in jquery development mode

 $ npm run ng        //To run application in angular development mode

+# Complete step by step seed creation
+Git installation
+1. Download git for your OS and install

+Git initialization
+1. git init